aws-samples/satellite-comms-analytics-aws/README.md

 conditions in a given location.
 It then renders results in [Amazon QuickSight](https://aws.amazon.com/quicksight/) BI tooling, displaying forecasted capacity needs, accuracy metrics, and which attributes most impact the model.

+> [!IMPORTANT]
+> New users should start with the SageMaker Autopilot Timeseries [notebook](autopilot-notebook/README.md) version
+> for faster training times, lower cost, and model flexibility

 ![Capture_fig1](https://github.com/aws-samples/satellite-comms-forecast-aws/assets/122999933/f3b789fa-ffbb-4a66-976e-353059e804e0)

 Multiple factors such as weather and the geographical location of the vessel in the beam impact data rates and therefore the